 SmartRelay imposes limits on the number of simultaneous SMTP sessions (client connections) to the dedicated listener, to prevent misbehaving/runaway clients consume all available resources.
-The default configuration for this value is 4, which should be more than enough for most needs.
+The default configuration for this value is 1.

 In case the client opens more than the configured maximum number of simultaneous SMTP sessions, you might receive this temporary reply code.